We think grammar is fun. There, we said it.

 - Old people are in charge of sailing the boat.

 - The raft that the people floated down the river was the raft that sank.

-Note: credit to http://www.fun-with-words.com/ambiguous_garden_path.html for some of their “garden path” sentences!
+Credit to this website for some of their “garden path” sentences!